Chemical dosing systems satisfying phosphorus removal requirements – Mattersey Thorpe (STW)

 Phosphorus from our effluent can cause eutrophication in rivers.
 It is a nutrient and if released unchecked into rivers or other bodies of water, promotes the growth of algae and other plants, turning waterways green and causing hypoxia (lack of oxygen) in the water which kills fish and other aquatic animals.
 To protect water bodies, the Water Framework Directive (WFD) requires wastewater companies to meet much tighter phosphorus limits than we’ve had in the past (0.5mg/l).
 This is part of a strategy driven by the Water Industry National Environment Programme (WINEP) and the Water Framework Directive to face current environmental challenges.

-Our experience and expertise
+Our experience and satisfying phosphorus removal requirements

 We have access to the latest technologies and long-standing relationships with an extensive range of component suppliers.